NucleaPeon/qt5menugen/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL v3.0 License.
+Distributed under the GPL v2.0 License.
 See `LICENSE` for more information.

+I am purposefully using a more liberal GNU License for libraries to encourage adoption.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>